tedneward/Azgaarnoth/Creatures/Sahuagin.md

 # Sahuagin
 Across fog-shrouded coasts or endless ocean swells, an ominous drone sounded on a conch shell chills the blood of all who hear it.
 This is the sound of the sahuagin hunting horn -- a call to raid and battle.
-Coastal settlers refer to sahuagin as "sea devils,� for sahuagin have no compassion in them, slaughtering the crews of ships and decimating coastal villages.
+Coastal settlers refer to sahuagin as "sea devils," for sahuagin have no compassion in them, slaughtering the crews of ships and decimating coastal villages.

 > Jump to: [Sahuagin](#Sahuagin) | [Sahuagin Priestess](#Sahuagin Priestess) | [Sahuagin Baron](#Sahuagin Baron)